 In its most basic form, the gospel is not the ABCs of salvation; instead, admitting, believing, and confessing are all biblical responses to the gospel.
 As important as it is for children to learn how to praise God in their reactions to the gospel, they cannot do so unless they first hear the message that should motivate a response.

-While the ABCs of Salvation offer a concise framework for accepting Christ, the Gospel itself is a multifaceted message that extends beyond these steps.
-The Gospel encompasses a broader narrative of God’s love, his plan of redemption, and the restoration of all creation.
+While the ABCs of Salvation offer a concise framework for accepting Christ, the gospel itself is a multifaceted message that extends beyond these steps.
+The gospel encompasses a broader narrative of God’s love, his plan of redemption, and the restoration of all creation.

 How Can We Be Saved Through The ABCs Of Salvation?